Polyyne: Organic and organosilicon polyynes

 Using various techniques, polyynes H(\sC≡C\s)_{n}H with n up to 4 or 5 were synthesized during the 1950s.
 Around 1971, T. R. Johnson and D. R. M. Walton developed the use of end-caps of the form –SiR3, where R was usually an ethyl group, to protect the polyyne chain during the chain-doubling reaction using Hay's catalyst (a copper(I)–TMEDA complex).
 With that technique they were able to obtain polyynes like (CH3CH2)3Si(\sC≡C\s)_{n}Si(CH2CH3)3 with n up to 8 in pure state, and with n up to 16 in solution.

-Later Tykwinski and co-workers were be able to obtain ((CH3)2CH)3Si(\sC≡C\s)_{n}Si(CH(CH3)2)3 polyynes with chain length up to C20.
+Later Tykwinski and co-workers were able to obtain ((CH3)2CH)3Si(\sC≡C\s)_{n}Si(CH(CH3)2)3 polyynes with chain length up to C20.

 A polyyne compound with 10 acetylenic units (20 atoms), with the ends capped by Fréchet-type aromatic polyether dendrimers, was isolated and characterized in 2002.
 Moreover, the synthesis of dicyanopolyynes with up to 8 acetylenic units was reported.
 The longest phenyl end-capped polyynes were reported by Cox and co-workers in 2007.
 As of 2010, the polyyne with the longest chain yet isolated had 22 acetylenic units (44 carbon atoms), end-capped with tris(3,5-di-t-butylphenyl)methyl groups.